nvmwill/nexmo-developer/_documentation/en/video/guides/encryption.md

      https://api.opentok.com/v2/project/$app_id/archive/storage
 ```

-Set the value for `app_id` to your Vonage Video API key.
+Set the value for `app_id` to your Vonage Video App ID.
 Set the value for `json_web_token` to a JSON web token.
 Set the values for `your-s3-bucket` and `your-s3-access-key` to match your Amazon S3 credentials.